 - New exclusive Suite Lounge was added on deck 14 (portside).

 - RCI's budget for the Adventure OTS drydock refit and refurbishment was the impressive USD 61 million.

 RCI scaled back some of the Adventure's renovations due to the damages at Grand Bahamas Shipyard (Freeport) caused by Hurricane Matthew.
 The ship exited dry dock on Nov 14 (2016) as scheduled.
 Some of the planned changes were implemented - updated design and decor, renovated areas (Boleros, 2-story mini golf course).
 However, there were ongoing works during the next cruises and into 2017-2018.
 Among those are:

 - Waterslides, FlowRider, Splashaway Bay - open on Dec 10, 2016.

 - Chops Grille (Deck 4 portside, across Schooner Bar).) and the Suite Lounge both open in March 2018.
 Also during the ship's 2018 drydock (February) will be added new inside and oceanview cabins.

-- Izumi and adding new staterooms will bot be added.
+- Izumi and new staterooms will not be added.

-- Giovanni's Table - offers select items from the Chops Grille menu until the opening in 2017.
+- Giovanni's Table offered select items from the Chops Grille menu until the steakhouse's opening in 2017.